Fur farming: Poland

+By signing this law, Poland became the 23rd European country to ban fur-farming.

 Russia

 PETA published a video in 2019 alleging that animals were "still suffering terribly" in Russian fur farms, with slaughter methods involving beating, decapitation while conscious, and prolonged electrocution.

 Spain

 In July 2020, Spain culled 100,000 mink after a farm in the Aragon province was infected with COVID-19.

 Sweden

 As of November 2020, there were about 35 to 40 mink farms in Sweden, 10 of which had been infected with COVID-19.
 The government was not planning any culling as of 9 November 2020, but animal rights group Djurens Rätt was advocating for one in order to minimise the risk of a mutation that could compromise a COVID-19 vaccine.

 United Kingdom

 After a long campaign of daily protests, an act of parliament was introduced to ban the farming of animals for their fur.
 Fur farmers were given compensation in England and Wales in 2000.
 At second reading, the ban in England and Wales was justified principally on grounds of public morality.
 Prior to the ban, there had been 11 fur farms in the UK producing about 100,000 pelts annually.
 Respect for Animals Campaign director Mark Glover said at the time:

 "To keep animals in such conditions in the name of fashion is totally unacceptable in a civilised society."

 "We're the first country to introduce a national ban.
 It is a massive victory for us."

 The Bill honoured Labour's pre-election pledge to end fur factory farming.
 Although the last fur farm in Scotland had closed in 1993, the Scottish Parliament nevertheless banned fur farming in 2002.
 Fur farming was also banned in Northern Ireland in 2002 under the Fur Farming (Prohibition) (Northern Ireland) Order 2002.

 According to Corporate Watch in 2019 the UK was importing more than £55m worth of fur, including £5.3m from China.

 In August 2022 an animal rights campaign group "Shut Down T&S Rabbits" succeeded in closing down a network of rabbit meat and fur farms across the East Midlands region.

+In October 2024 a Private Member's Bill to prohibit the import and sale of fur was presented to Parliament.
+The proposed import ban aligns with the recent report of the UK Animal Welfare Committee (AWC), an independent advisory body to Defra, which concluded that current industry standards or safeguards are inadequate to meet the welfare needs of animals used in fur production.